Aryagarg23/wb_hack_sf/README.md

 AI is everywhere, but over-reliance can dull critical thinking.
 Gyrus aims to *support* thought, not replace it, by embedding helpful AI in a browser.

 ## What It Does
-- Organizes thoughts and learning without doing all the thinking for you
+- Organizes thoughts and learning without doing all the thinking for you, using a knowledge graph
 - Uses "crews" (AI agent teams) to personalize your experience
 - Detects intent via a memory graph and zero-shot classifier
 - Guides research, study, and exploration